 Next I went to SSB.
-The first thing you'll notice is that the IC-7000 microphone is a little more imposing than the mics of the earlier IC -706MKIIG/703 radios, though the mic is really not that much larger.
-The more imposing IC -7000 mic is a result of all the extra things you can do with it - such as direct frequency entry, band stacking registers, filter selection, and many of the things that are normally done through the display menus.
+The first thing you'll notice is that the IC-7000 microphone is a little more imposing than the mics of the earlier IC-706MKIIG/703 radios, although it really is not that much larger.
+The more imposing IC-7000 mic is a result of all the extra things you can do with it, such as direct frequency entry, band stacking registers, filter selection, and many of the things that are normally done through the display menus.
+A good-size comparison of the microphones is shown in photo 9.